On the Wings of Change, Chicago Suffrage Mural by Artist Diosa

 Public Education

 CWHC is committed to learning and dialogue on topics related to Chicago Women’s History.
-We regularly bring together scholars, community activists, and the general public for public programs.
+We regularly bring together scholars, community activists, and the general public for public programs including an annual conference on a specific theme, writing and preservation workshops, and author events.

 Join our Mailing List